 The causes of Osteoarthritis are:

 Several may have a hereditary deficiency in one of the genes, which are responsible for cartilage formation.
-This induces weak cartilage, contributing to the greater weakening of the joints.
+This induces weak cartilage that contributes to the greater weakening of the joints.

-Those who are born with joint defects are more prone to experience Osteoarthritis, while people who are born with spine abnormality (such as scoliosis or spine curvature) are more likely to develop spine arthritis.
+Those who are born with joint defects are prone to experience Osteoarthritis, while people who are born with spine abnormality (such as scoliosis or spine curvature) are likely to develop spine arthritis.

 Obesity raises the likelihood of knee, shoulder, and back arthritis.
-Maintaining ideal weight or losing excess weight may help prevent Osteoarthritis of these areas, or decrease progression rates once Osteoarthritis has been established.
+Maintaining ideal weight and losing excess weight helps prevent Osteoarthritis of these areas, and decreases progression rates once Osteoarthritis has been established.

 The wounds may lead to Osteoarthritis.
 For example, athletes who have knee-related injuries may have an increased risk of developing knee Osteoarthritis.

 Additionally, individuals who have endured a serious back injury are predisposed to spinal Osteoarthritis.

 Overuse in some joints increase likelihood of Osteoarthritis.
 Those with occupations that involve regular knee bending are at elevated risk of developing Knee Osteoarthritis.

 Rheumatoid arthritis is the second most severe form of arthritis.
 People with this appear to experience osteoarthritis more frequently.
 Additionally, certain unusual circumstances, such as iron overload or overgrowth hormone, increase the risk of Osteoarthritis production.

 What are the symptoms of Osteoarthritis?

 Symptoms of osteoarthritis grow gradually, but worsen with time.
 Osteoarthritis indications and effects include:

 - Pain: During certain movement, the affected joints might hurt

 - Stiffness: Joint stiffness might be most noticeable upon awakening or after being active

 - Tenderness: When light pressure is applied to near your joint, you might feel tenderness

 - Loss of flexibility: You are unable to move your joints through its full range of motion

 - Grating sensation: When you use the joint, you experience a grating feeling, cracking or crackling

 - Bone Spurs: Around the affected joint area, extra bits of bone, which feel like hard lumps, may form

 - Swelling: This may be caused by swelling of soft tissue around the joint.

 How is Osteoarthritis treated?